Jamming and flocking in the restricted active Potts model: Summary and discussion

-From a future perspective, it will be interesting to study the effects of volume exclusion on the transport and jamming of active particles on disordered landscapes.
-Quenched disorders are abundant in all natural systems and are known to suppress local interactions.
-The altered composition may have an impact on the universal behavior of unrestricted systems, both in equilibrium and out-of-equilibrium conditions \cite{Weinrib1983,Viktor1995,Kumar2017}.
+Part of the phenomenology we describe in our paper has been seen in an experiment of a colloidal-roller system~\cite{geyer2019}, where the system undergoes a phase transition from a gas phase to a solid jam phase via flocking as the packing fraction of the rollers is increased.
+It would be interesting to study the effects of volume exclusion on the transport and jamming of active particles in disordered landscapes.
+Quenched disorder is abundant in all natural systems and is known to reduce the effect of local interactions.
+The altered composition may have an impact on the universal behavior of unrestricted systems, in both equilibrium and out-of-equilibrium conditions \cite{Weinrib1983,Viktor1995,Kumar2017}.
 It is also known that active matter systems with random quenched disorder undergo activity-induced jamming~\cite{Reichhardt2021,Reichhardt2014}.
-Preliminary results on restricted and unrestricted APM with quenched disorder reveal interesting emerging behaviors of the SPPs~\cite{RFRAPM}.
-Another extension of our research would be to look into the influence of softcore constraints on active systems with continuous symmetry, such as the Vicsek model where initial investigation suggests an arrest of the flocking state with the emergence of MIPS jammed clusters.
+Preliminary results for the restricted and the unrestricted APM with quenched disorder reveal interesting emergent collective behaviors~\cite{RFrAPM}.
+Another extension of our research would be to look into the influence of soft-core constraints on active systems with continuous symmetry, such as the Vicsek model where initial investigation suggests an arrest of the flocking state with the emergence of MIPS jammed clusters.

 \onecolumngrid